 During periods of intense heat, inducing new growth is not ideal.
 Wait until a cooler period for this garden activity.

 Many treatments for plant disease and insect issues can damage plants when temperatures are consistently above 80F: check the label of a product for specifics before applying.
 Some plant types such as conifers and succulents can be further damaged by any treatment—even soap or neem oil—applied during extreme heat.

-One activity to not postpone in the garden during a heatwave is weeding.
-Many weeds are better adapted to extremes than ornamental plants: weeds compete with garden plants for water and nutrients.
+One activity to not postpone in the garden during a heatwave is harvesting.
+Many plants are better adapted to extremes than ornamental plants: they compete with garden plants for water and nutrients.

 These are the ways to protect plants from heat stress, if you are interested in plant system, we have the most professional teem about it and we have all plant tools you need, welcome to visit our official website: ecofarm.ca